 Choosing the right wax will depend on your target market and how you plan on selling your candles.
 We’ll get to more on that below!

-How to Make Scented Candles at Home
+How to Make Candles to Sell in 2021

 While many might leave candle making up to the “experts”, it’s actually quite simple.

 The materials you’ll need to get started making candles will typically cost less than $100 making it an awesome opportunity for those with a little extra cash.
+You can opt to purchase your candle supplies together in a simple kit or separately for more control and customization.
+Check out my list of candle making supplies here!

 What Materials You’ll Need